nikkipruitt182/Eye-of-the-Tiger-A-Study-of-Artificial-Life/README.md

+#Eye of the Tiger: A  Study of Artificial Life
-#Student Symposium Presentation
+##Student Symposium Presentation
-##Shannon Bolton and Nikki Pruitt
+###Shannon Bolton and Nikki Pruitt
 ###Presentation Date: February 17, 2016

 ##Abstract